 King's Artists – New Thinking, New Making

-An interactive sculpture providing an immersive experience of Disobedient AI and experimental knitwear featuring sensor-embedded yarns are some of the academic-artist collaborations on display as part of a new exhibition, King’s Artists – New Thinking, New Making, at King’s College London this October.
+An interactive sculpture providing an immersive experience of Disobedient AI and experimental knitwear featuring sensor-embedded yarns were some of the academic-artist collaborations on display as part of a new exhibition, King’s Artists – New Thinking, New Making, at King’s in October 2018.

-Six contemporary artists have collaborated with leading King’s academics over the last year as part of King’s Artists, an innovative project enabling artists to develop their practice in partnership with academic research.
-An exhibition of creative responses to these collaborations will open on Tuesday 23 October at the Arcade in King’s iconic Bush House.
+Six contemporary artists collaborated with leading King’s academics during 2017-18 as part of King’s Artists, an innovative project that enables artists to develop their practice in parallel with academic research.
+An exhibition of creative responses to these collaborations, King's Artists – New Thinking, New Making, ran at the Arcade in King’s iconic Bush House.

-Artist Gen Doy has been resident in the Department of Classics, working in collaboration with Professor Michael Trapp.
-Together they have explored the history of Strand Lane ‘Roman’ bath and cultural mythology from its origins as a 17th Century cistern to its reinvention as ‘Roman’ through colourful urban myths.
+Artist Gen Doy is resident in the Department of Classics, working in collaboration with Professor Michael Trapp, Professor of Greek Literature & Thought.
+Together they explored the history of Strand Lane ‘Roman’ bath and cultural mythology from its origins as a 17th Century cistern to its reinvention as ‘Roman’ through colourful urban myths.

-Morphologix – Creative-writer-in-residence, Rebecca Lynch worked with Professor Elizabeth Sklar, Department of Informatics, to develop experimental short films imagining technological futures for human-robot societies.
+Creative-writer-in-residence, Rebecca Lynch worked with Professor Elizabeth Sklar, Head of the Centre for Robotics Research at King’s to develop experimental short films imagining technological futures for human-robot societies.
 The artwork was inspired by King’s state-of-the-art robotics research and explores the design, development and testing of future robotic technologies.

-We sat on a mat and had a chat and made maps! #MagicCarpet – Artist, curator and researcher Dr Kai Syng Tan worked with Professor Philip Asherson in the Department of Social, Genetic & Developmental Psychiatry.
-Together they created a tapestry weaving together research, narratives and questions about mind-wandering.
+Artist, curator and researcher Dr Kai Syng Tan worked with Professor Philip Asherson in the Department of Social, Genetic & Developmental Psychiatry.
+Together they created a tapestry, titled We sat on a mat and had a chat and made maps! #MagicCarpet, which weaves together research, narratives and questions about mind-wandering.

-Unconditional – Multidisciplinary artist Teresa Albor worked with Professor Sir John Strang and Dr Sally Marlow in King’s Addictions Department.
-This sound/video/visual installation is based on conversations with heroin users and the scientists and individuals who work with users and their families.
+Multidisciplinary artist Teresa Albor worked with Professor Sir John Strang and Dr Sally Marlow in King’s Department of Addictions.
+The sound/video/visual installation created for the exhibition is based on conversations with heroin users and the scientists and individuals who work with users and their families.
 The piece aims to give voice to the emotions of the people in close relation to heroin users.